Vietnam.vn - Nền tảng quảng bá Việt Nam

 Djokovic has had a difficult time transitioning between hard and clay court seasons.

 Another question for Djokovic is his tournament selection during the busy summer.
 He is on the Monte Carlo Masters list, where Carlos Alcaraz and Rafael Nadal could be among the top 10 players.
-Djokovic has won Monte Carlo twice but has struggled in recent years, with just two wins in the past three years.
+Djokovic has won Monte Carlo twice but has been inconsistent in recent years, with just two wins in the past three years.

 Vy Anh